 Learn How to Play Blackjack

 HowToPlayBlackjack.org's goal is to help beginners learn how to play blackjack, but I also have a goal of helping people to win more often.
-Getting started can be the hardest part.
+One way to win more often is to participate in CoinRoyale BTC gambling.
+But getting started can be the hardest part.
 This page includes the basic instructions for how the game runs, including brief looks at the different variations in rules a player might come across.

 The sections of this page are, by necessity, short and to the point.
 Other sections of the site will expand on some of these topics.
 For example, I've included some definitions for the most common jargon used in the game, but an entire page of definitions is forthcoming.